 If someone rings the doorbell, I use this instruction as a distraction.
 When Max looks at me, I ask him to sit and stay while I answer the door.
 When I've greeted my visitor, I give Max his release word which lets him know that he's now free to greet our visitor.

-It's all good practice and reinforcement of his training.
+It's all good practice and strengthens his training.

 I recommend you use the ‘Watch Me’ instruction before giving your dog any other instruction.